 The Cost Savings of Insulation Pays For Itself Within 5 Years

-For South Carolina homes, there are probably no other home improvement projects which pay for themselves so quickly as attic insulation installation.
+For Columbia SC homes, there are probably no other home improvement projects which pay for themselves so quickly as attic insulation installation.
 You’ll immediately see a reduction in your power bills, no matter the season, and you’ll reduce the stress on your HVAC system.

 The Benefits of Fiberglass Insulation

 The level of insulation recommended by Dominion Energy for homes in the Carolina Midlands is R-38, or a layer of blown fiberglass insulation about 13.5” thick.
 The result is significant savings and a longer lifespan for your HVAC system.

 Under-insulated homes will rapidly heat up when your AC switches off (or cool down in the winter), causing unpleasant temperature swings.
 Some homes may even have rooms which are so poorly insulated that they’re never truly able to reach your target temperature.
 After installing proper insulation, your home’s internal temperature will be more consistent and comfortable all year long.

 Naturally Fire Resistant

 Fiberglass insulation, unlike cellulose insulation or spray foam insulation, is naturally non-flammable.
 This helps with peace of mind, as homeowners don’t have to decide between filling their attic space with flammable materials and the cost savings of new insulation.

 Why Work With Dragon Vapor Barriers and Insulation

 Most insulation companies prefer working in new construction homes where the decorum of their installers isn’t ever put on display.
 Dragon Vapor Barriers and Insulation is different, as we specialize in replacing and upgrading insulation in existing construction.
 All of our installers are professionals who will treat you and your home with respect.